tanner-johnson2718/MEME_OS_3/Processes/README.md

 # Process Resources

 We saw with threads that we have a god control over what resources are shared between parent and child.
-Thus in this section we want to be a bit more precise and exhaustivly look at these resources
+Thus in this section we want to be a bit more precise and exhaustivly look at these resources.

 ## ProcFS

 The procFS file system gives userspace a glance into how the kernel sees a process.
 We have an [appendix item](../Appendix/Linux%20Kernel%20Interfaces/ProcFS/) that describes it in full detail.
-However, for now one should now a processes procfs entry is located at `/proc/<pid>`
+However, for now one should now a processes procfs entry is located at `/proc/<pid>`.

+We leave this more as a quick bullet pointed reference for the follwing reason.
+1) not every process resource is of our explicit interest at the moment and is better to know it exists than to know every little thing in detail.
+2) many of these resources will be covered in later sections.
+3) it relies heavily on the procFS file system for which we already have an [appendix item](../Appendix/Linux%20Kernel%20Interfaces/ProcFS/) for.

 ## IDs